Turkey Skiing

 For snow enthusiasts, once in the country, flight pricing & scheduling is quite reasonable.
 The airport at Kayseri (KSR) is best for the Erciyes ski resort (and Cappadocia).
 As a major tourist year-round tourist region, there are even direct flights to Kayseri from airports in Germany (Munich, Frankfurt, Stuttgart et al) and the Netherlands (Rotterdam/The Hague).
 Everyone else will likely need to go via Istanbul.

-In the northeast, Trabzon (TZX) airport is best for cat & heli skiing in the Kaçkar mountains, with Erzurum (ERZ) airport the best for Ejder 3200 ski resort and also cat-skiing in the Kaçkars at Ovit Pass to the north.
+In the northeast, Trabzon (TZX) airport is best for cat & helicopter skiing in the Kaçkar mountains, with Erzurum (ERZ) airport the best for Ejder 3200 ski resort and also cat/snowmobile-skiing in the Kaçkars to the north.
 The airport at Kars (KSY) is closest to Sarikamis and has good links with Istanbul (IST) and Tbilisi (TBS) in Georgia.

-An alternative entry point to Turkey, particularly for cat & heli skiing in the Kackar Mountains, could be via Batumi (BUS) or Kutaisi (KUT) airports in Georgia.
-The final journey into Turkey would be via the coast road toward Trabzon.
-This option is useful for anyone already skiing in Georgia and wanting to expand their horizons into the best mountains in Turkey.
+An alternative entry point to Turkey, particularly for cat & heli-skiing in the Kackar Mountains, could be via Batumi (BUS) or Kutaisi (KUT) airports in Georgia.
+The final journey into Turkey on the bus via the coast road toward Trabzon is easy enough, but does involve a little bit of palaver at the border (we have done it).
+This option is useful for anyone already skiing in Georgia and wanting to expand their horizons into the best mountains of Turkey.

 Review